DealStats (formerly Pratt's Stats) Frequently Asked Questions (FAQs)

 Q: Is the PS Analyzer still available?

-A: The downloadable PS Analyzer Excel file is no longer available because all the functionality contained in the PS Analyzer is now available in DealStats.
+A: The downloadable PS Analyzer Excel file is no longer available because the majority of functionality contained in the PS Analyzer is now available in DealStats.
 The filtering present in the PS Analyzer is available in DealStats (and is more robust than in the PS Analyzer), the graphs are located in the “Insights” tab of DealStats, applying multiples to your subject company is available in the “Multiples” tab, and the templates to work down to an equity value are available in the “Equity” tab.

 Q: Are there any limits on exporting transaction data from DealStats?